Behind the Magic, MERLIM: Multi-modal Evaluation Benchmark for Large Image-Language Models: Introduction

 \section{Introduction}

-Large-scale transformer networks have significantly advanced the field of Natural Language Processing (NLP) \cite{devlin2018bert, liu2019roberta, raffel2020exploring, brown2020language}.
-Large Language Models (LLMs) have demonstrated remarkable zero-shot performance in a wide range of NLP tasks \cite{lin2022survey, min2023recent}.
-This success has resulted in a fundamental shift for the NLP community, moving from task-specific pre-training to task-agnostic representation learning.

-Similarly, in the image domain, vision transformers trained on large-scale image collections have achieved state-of-the-art performance on multiple fully supervised tasks \cite{dosovitskiy2020image, liang2021swinir, fan2021multiscale}.
-The integration of a language stream has also demonstrated empirical benefits in fundamental computer vision tasks such as recognition \cite{radford2021learning, jia2021scaling, alayrac2020self} and detection \cite{du2022learning, chen2021pix2seq}.
-Ultimately, these advances in computer vision and NLP fields have converged in the development of Large Vision and Language models (LVLMs) \cite{radford2021learning, nichol2021glide, kim2021vilt, alayrac2022flamingo, li2022blip, yu2022coca}, which achieved state-of-the-art performance on several downstream visual tasks while enabling significant improvements in the zero-shot setups.
+Large-scale transformer networks have significantly advanced the field of Natural Language Processing (NLP) \citep{brown2020language, devlin2018bert, liu2019roberta, raffel2020exploring}.
+Large Language Models (LLMs) have demonstrated remarkable zero-shot performance in a wide range of NLP tasks \citep{lin2022survey, min2023recent}, and their success has resulted in a fundamental shift for NLP research, moving from task-specific pre-training to task-agnostic representation learning.
+Similarly, in the image domain, vision transformers trained on large-scale image collections have achieved state-of-the-art performance on multiple fully supervised tasks \citep{dosovitskiy2020image, fan2021multiscale, liang2021swinir}.
+The integration of a language stream has also demonstrated empirical benefits in fundamental computer vision tasks such as recognition \citep{alayrac2020self, jia2021scaling, radford2021learning} and detection \citep{chen2021pix2seq, du2022learning}.
+Ultimately, these advances in computer vision and NLP fields have converged in the development of Large Vision and Language models (LVLMs) \citep{alayrac2022flamingo, kim2021vilt, li2022blip, nichol2021glide, radford2021learning, yu2022coca}, which have achieved state-of-the-art performance on several downstream visual tasks while enabling significant improvements in the zero-shot setups.

-Following the success of these large-scale multi-modal transformers, a new trend has emerged which involves integrating frozen encoder-decoder LLMs and vision transformers using a much smaller neural network \cite{tsimpoukelli2021multimodal, huang2023language, zhai2022lit, li2023blip, zhu2023minigpt, liu2023visual, instructblip}.
+Following the success of these large-scale multi-modal transformers, a new trend has emerged which involves integrating frozen LLMs and vision transformers by means of a smaller neural network \citep{Qwen-VL, instructblip,internlmxcomposer2, huang2023language, li2023blip, liu2023visual, kosmos2, blip3, tsimpoukelli2021multimodal, zhai2022lit, zhu2023minigpt}.
 This straightforward modification only requires the training of a fusion module to interface between the frozen modality encoders.
-The resulting model requires significantly less computational effort to train.
-Moreover, this approach enables querying an image or video stream with natural language and provides a contextualized natural language response through the frozen language decoder.
+The resulting model requires significantly less computational effort to train, and enables querying image data with natural language, thus providing a contextualized natural language response through the frozen language decoder \citep{tsimpoukelli2021multimodal}.